 Tomato plants can also be grown indoors in a pot with drainage holes in the bottom, but they will need a VERY sunny location.
 A south window or artificial light will provide the light necessary to enable tomatoes to grow and bloom.
 Fill the container with two parts soil and one part compost or vermiculite before planting.

-Popular Tomato Plants
+Popular Tomato Varieties

 Celebrity, Big Boy and Better Boy are well known, popular tomato plants.
 For high heat areas, Heatwave is a good choice.
 A popular Hybrid tomato is Beefsteak – one of the giants in tomatoes.
 And plum tomatoes, grape and cherry tomatoes are always popular for indoor gardens and for those who like to serve them in salads.